-The Buildings & Grounds Committee representatives on the Reopening Task Force have conducted a thorough inspection of the building’s air management systems and has made several recommendations that the school is implementing, including the following:
+The Buildings & Grounds Committee representatives on the Reopening Task Force have conducted a thorough inspection of the building’s air management systems and has made several updates to the school’s facilities, including the following:

 - Classroom windows will be kept open to maximize ventilation.
 Outdoor air is the healthiest air.

-- Box fans will be placed in open windows to draw air out at maximum efficiency.
-Fans will be placed at the doors of the Sweet Gum class and both Toddler classrooms.
+- Box fans are placed in open windows to draw air out at maximum efficiency.
+Fans are at the doors of the Sweet Gum class and both Toddler classrooms.
 Fan placement has been planned so that classroom air can be evacuated within the range of 28 to 64 seconds.
-Fans will be stabilized and protected from small fingers in Toddler classrooms.
+Fans are stabilized and protected from small fingers in Toddler classrooms.

-- The school is installing HEPA air purifiers in every classroom to cleanse the air in corners with lower air flow, in the mask break area, and bathrooms.
+- The school uses HEPA air purifiers in every classroom to cleanse the air in corners with lower air flow, in the mask break area, and bathrooms.

-- The school is also installing HEPA air purifiers in multiple places around the school as needed to supplement the ventilation efforts.
+- The school uses HEPA air purifiers in multiple places around the school as needed to supplement the ventilation efforts.
 Air filter placement has been planned to provide CADR (clean air delivery rate) that filters the air in every given airspace 4-6 times an hour.

 The School follows the national standards provided by the CDC for cleaning, sanitizing and disinfecting of educational facilities for children.
 These efforts include the following:

-- Staff will routinely clean, sanitize, and disinfect surfaces and objects that are frequently touched, especially Montessori materials.
-They will be cleaned between each use.
+- Staff will routinely clean surfaces and objects that are frequently touched, including Montessori materials.
+They will be cleaned at least once a day.
 Safe, approved products will be available in classrooms for use by an adult.